 The Twin Temple of Gandharadi

-Dec 23, 2014 CANADA (SUN) A technical study of 9th Century Orissan temple architecture, and the assimilation of Central Indian styles with indigenous Orissan styles, by Ramesh Meher, West Bengal for Orissa Review.
+Dec 16, 2010 BIRBHUM, WEST BENGAL (SUN) A technical study of 9th century Orissan temple architecture, and the assimilation of Central Indian styles with indigenous Orissan styles.

 The twin identical temples dedicated to Siddhesvara (Siva) and Nilamadhava (Vishnu) erected on one stone platform of low height bear witness to the contribution of the Bhanjas to the temple architecture of Orissa.
 They fluctuate from each other in their respective ayudhas, as one is dedicated to Vishnu and the other to Siva.

 T.E.
 Donaldson has noted that the temples were surrounded at the four corners of the platform by small shrines so that as a unit, the temples formed the central shrine of a panchayatan plan.
 R.D.
 Banerjee also declares that there were foundations of smaller temples upon the platform.
 But unfortunately these are no longer in evidence nor are there any symbols of the collection of the loose and broken images of Durga, Vamana, Matsya, Kurma and Varaha that he mentions.

 The only images intact are two large standing images of Vishnu, carved of fine grained chlorite and placed inside the Nilamadhav temple, one within the shrine and the other in a corner of the mukhasala.
 A Siva Linga is worshipped as Paschima Somanath, few yards away from the temples.
 Whatever now remarkable is that two identical beautiful temples are standing on a common raised pedestal on the vast plain area of the village Gandharadi.